istio/istio.io/content/en/blog/2019/trustworthy-jwt-sds/index.md

 - For other environments, check with your providers.
     - As of today, AWS and IBM Cloud do not support trustworthy JWT feature yet, but are actively working on this.
-    - If your vendor does not support trustworthy JWTs, you will need to fall back to file mount in Istio 1.3.
+    - If your vendor does not support trustworthy JWTs, you will need to fall back to the file-mount approach to propagate the workload keys and certificates in
+    Istio 1.3.